What is a dental implant?

 How much do dental implants cost?

-The cost of implants will vary depending on several factors, as each patient is different and there are many variables involved in this type of treatment.
+The cost will vary depending on several factors, as each patient is different and there are many variables involved in this type of treatment.
 The type of treatment you need, as well as the number of teeth needing replacement will all factor into the equation.
 If you need dental work done before you will be a suitable candidate for getting an implant this will also factor into the cost.

 As the price of implants is subject to change and each patient’s circumstances and goals are vastly different, please contact Lentini Dental to book an appointment, discuss your options and get a quote.